- ADULT RENEWAL FORM

 Service support for Passport Online Renewal Service

-From 2 November 2012, passport applicants renewing their adult passport who require support, can visit our website www.passports.govt.nz twenty-four hours a day, seven days a week.
+Since 2 November 2012, passport applicants renewing their adult passport who require support, can visit our website www.passports.govt.nz 24 hours a day, 7 days a week.
 However, if you have applied online and an urgent need to travel arises, it is possible to upgrade the application to the urgent service.

-Does the roll-out of the online service mean the end of the hard-copy service?
+Does the roll-out of the online service mean the end of the paper application form?

 The Department will continue to provide a hard copy passport application service.
 The Passport Online Renewal Service is simply an additional service for customers.